sschwindt/hydro-informatics/docs/source/geopy/geo-arcpy.rst

 esri <https://developers.arcgis.com/python/guide/install-and -set-up/#Step-1:-Get-Conda>`__.

-   **Tip**: If you are struggling with the above instructions, have a look at the `developer’s docs on running stand -alone scripts <https://pro.arcgis.com/en/pro-app/arcpy/get-started/using-conda-with-arcgis-pro.htm>`__ (look for instructions using ``propy`` rather than ``python27``).
+   **Tip**: If you are struggling with the above instructions, have a look at the `developer’s docs on running stand-alone scripts <https://pro.arcgis.com/en/pro-app/arcpy/get-started/using-conda-with-arcgis-pro.htm>`__ (look for instructions using ``propy`` rather than ``python27``).